-Social Workers
+Case Managers/Social Workers

-Social workers will help you plan your release from the hospital.
+Case managers/social workers will help you plan your release from the hospital.
 They will also communicate with your family and friends.
 During these discussions, social workers identify the support that your relatives and friends can provide during your recovery period, and educate them (and you!) on the community resources available to help you until you regain your complete independence.
 These professionals will also help you understand your insurance benefits.

-While staying at St. Anthony's you may also meet other health care professionals.
-These include hospital health, dietary and respiratory care staff.
+While staying at St. Anthony's, you may also meet other health care workers.
+These include home health, dietary and respiratory care staff.